syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/breadcrumb/EJ2_ASP.NETCORE/icons.md

 ---
 layout: post
 title: Icons in ##Platform_Name## Breadcrumb Component
-description: Learn here all about Icons in Syncfusion ##Platform_Name## Breadcrumb component and more.
+description: Learn here all about Icons in Syncfusion ##Platform_Name## Breadcrumb component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: Icons
 publishingplatform: ##Platform_Name##